wisnia74/openrct2-typescript-mod-template/README.md

 - upon saving, `nodemon` will restart the server, thus triggering `npm run build:develop` that will compile your files and send them to the path you've specified in `tsconfig-develop.json` (`OpenRCT2/plugin/<your_mod_folder>`)
 - OpenRCT2 hot reload feature will notice changes you've made to `.js` files in this directory and it will reload all the mods - this will allow you to write mods nearly in real time, you'll just need to hit `ctrl+s` from time to time
 - once you've finished writing your mod, close `nodemon` server and run `npm run build` - this one will lint your code, and if everything's good it will compile your mod files to `./dist/<your_mod_name>`

+### Notes
+If you've added a new mod folder to `plugin`, and the OpenRCT2 didn't seem likt it registered it (and you had a running park), just load the save/quit to menu and load the save/start a new park, so OpenRCT2 loads the mods again.
+Now when you overwrite them during development, there shouldn't be any problems with hot reload noticing file changes.

 ### Useful links
 - [OpenRCT2 on GitHub](https://github.com/OpenRCT2)